Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

+We first show the following: \begin{claim} $K$ admits no unramified henselian valuation of characteristic $(0,p)$. \end{claim} \begin{claimproof} Assume that $\nu$ was an unramified henselian valuation on $K$ of characteristic $(0,p)$.
+As in the proof of Proposition \ref{prop:o/p}, we argue that $\nu$ would then be a coarsening of $v$: If $\nu$ and $v$ were not comparable, their finest common coarsening $u$ would have separably closed residue field, but then $\nu$ would induce a valuation on the separably closed field $Ku$ with non-divisible value group.
+As $\nu$ has no proper coarsenings of residue characteristic $p$, we obtain $\Oo_v \subseteq \Oo_\nu$.
+Since $v$ itself is not discrete, $\nu$ must even be a proper coarsening of $v$.
+But, as $vK$ is regular, all proper coarsenings of $v$ have divisible value group, a contradiction. \end{claimproof}

-is $\Lring$-elementary and is the $\Lring$-elementary class generated by all perfectoid fields of characteristic $(0,p)$. \end{thm} \begin{proof} Clearly, every field of characteristic $0$ which is perfectoid with respect to a valuation of residue characteristic $p$ is in $\mathcal{C}_{(0,p)}^\mathrm{ring}$.
-We first show that the class $\mathcal{C}_{(0,p)}^\mathrm{ring}$ contains only fields $\Lring$-elemen\-tarily equivalent to perfectoid fields of characteristic $(0,p)$.
-Let $K \in \mathcal{C}_{(0,p)}^{\textnormal{ring}}$, and let $v$ be the henselian valuation on $K$ with $vK$ regular and non-discrete and $\Oo_v/(p)$ semiperfect.
-Let $(L,w)=(K,v)^\mathcal{U}$ be a nonprincipal ultrapower, and let $w^+$ denote the coarsest coarsening of $w$ with $\mathrm{char}(Lw^+)=p$, and $w^0$ denote the finest coarsening of $w$ (and hence of $w^+$) of residue characteristic $0$, i.e., $\Oo_{w^0} = \Oo_{w}[1/p] = \Oo_{w^+}[1/p]$.
+Let now $(L,w)=(K,v)^\mathcal{U}$ be a nonprincipal ultrapower, and let $w^+$ denote the coarsest coarsening of $w$ with $\mathrm{char}(Lw^+)=p$, and $w^0$ denote the finest coarsening of $w$ (and hence of $w^+$) of residue characteristic $0$, i.e., $\Oo_{w^0} = \Oo_{w}[1/p] = \Oo_{w^+}[1/p]$.
 We now show the following: \begin{claim} $(L,w^+)$ is tame with divisible value group. \end{claim} \begin{claimproof} We prove first that both $w^0$ and the valuation $\bar{w}^+$ induced by $w^+$ on $Lw^0$ are tame with divisible value group.
-This is clear for $w^0$: since $w^0$ is a henselian valuation of equicharacteristic $0$, it is tame, and as it is a proper coarsening of $w$, the regularity of $wL$ implies that $Lw^0$ is divisible .
-We now argue that $\bar{w}^+$ is also tame with divisible value group.
-For this, note that $L$ admits no unramified henselian valuation of characteristic $(0,p)$: any such would have to be a (not necessarily proper) coarsening of $w$, but as $wL$ is regular and non-discrete, all its coarsenings are non-discrete.
-Thus, $w^+$ is not unramified, and hence the rank-$1$ valuation $\bar{w}^+$ is maximal and has value group isomorphic to $\mathbb{R}$ (see \cite[Theorem 1.13]{AK16}, this is were $\aleph_1$-saturation of $(L,w)$ is needed).
-As the residue field of $\bar{w}^+$ (which coincides with the residue field of $w^+$) is $\mathrm{Frac}((\Oo_w/(p))_\mathrm{red})$, it is perfect.
-By \cite[Theorem 3.2]{Kuh16}, we conclude that $\bar{w}^+$ is tame with divisible value group.
-As compositions of tame valuations with divisible value group are again tame with divisible value group (this is a well-known fact, see \cite[Lemma 2.9]{AJ24} for an explicit proof that defectlessness composes well), we conclude that $(L,w^+)$ is tame with divisible value group. \end{claimproof}
+This is clear for $w^0$: since $w^0$ is a henselian valuation of equicharacteristic $0$, it is tame, and as it is a proper coarsening of $w$, the regularity of $wL$ implies that $w^0L$ is divisible.